CosmWasm/sylvia-book/src/advanced/entry_points_overriding.md

 # Next step

-In the next chapter, I will cover the `interface` macro.
+In the next chapter, we will learn about custom messages.